diofant/diofant/docs/tutorial/index.rst

 of documentation serves as API documentation, which extensively lists every feature and option of each function.

+Some examples in this tutorial are taken from Wester's article [Wester1999]_ concerning comparison and critique of mathematical abilities of several computer algebra systems.

 ..
 These are the goals of this tutorial:

    - To give a guide, suitable for someone who has never used Diofant (but who